Longwater1234/space-checkers/README.md

 Offline & Online Multiplayer Checkers game in C++ built with SFML 2.6, imGui, Protobuf and ixWebsockets.
 With very minimal dependencies and a simple build process.
 All dependencies are auto-downloaded (as `.tar.gz`) and configured for you using [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake).
 The only dependency you need pre-installed on your OS is SFML 2.6.x (or newer).

 This game can connect to both Private and Public game servers.
-The backend server for this game is written in Golang, and is [available on GitHub](https://github.com/Longwater1234/checkers-backend) which you can self-host!
+The backend server for Online Mode is written in Golang, and is [available on GitHub](https://github.com/Longwater1234/checkers-backend) which you can self-host!
 Download and Play the game from the itch.io link above.

 ### Main Libraries Used